 The parameters, thresholds, as well as the process flows and actions should be configurable.

-Notifying to and polling from a remote entity about FDM information, such as alarms, counters, thresholds, events, MIB variables, status codes, discovery, system logs, etc, should be supported.
+Notifying and polling from a remote entity about FDM information, such as alarms, counters, thresholds, events, MIB variables, status codes, discovery, system logs, etc, should be supported.

 The functions to detect faults that affect hardware, software, and communication performance should be supported.